Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/cipher_key.md

 The cftcrypt tool automatically exports/imports the PKI database when you perform a key renewal.
 However, to avoid potential issues, the process stops and an error is returned if an issue is detected during the PKI export/import.

-- To perform a key renewal with an empty PKI base or without a PKI file, you can use: ` cftcrypt --renewkey --nopki `
+- To perform a key renewal with an empty PKI base or without a PKI file, you can use: ` cftcrypt - - renewkey - - nopki `
-- To facilitate debugging, you can use the `--noremove` option, so that the temporary files used by cftcrypt are not deleted.
-See the `cftcrypt --help `for more information.
+- To facilitate debugging, you can use the `- - noremove` option, so that the temporary files used by cftcrypt are not deleted.
+See the `cftcrypt - - help `for more information.

 <span id="Generate"></span>